MantissaMr/nrel_charging/data-cleaning-report.md

 After the above fields have been exported, and the following actions were taken:

-- Fields grouped by `station` are formed into the [tidy_station.xlsx](https://github.com/MantissaMr/nrel_charging/blob/main/tidy_station.xlsx).
+- Fields grouped by `station` are formed into [tidy_station.xlsx](https://github.com/MantissaMr/nrel_charging/blob/main/tidy_station.xlsx).
-- Fields grouped by `year` for pre/post COVID analysis into the [covid_19.xlsx](https://github.com/MantissaMr/nrel_charging/blob/main/covid_19.xlsx).
+- Fields grouped by `year` for pre/post COVID analysis into [covid_19.xlsx](https://github.com/MantissaMr/nrel_charging/blob/main/covid_19.xlsx).
-- Fields grouped by `year` for free/paid charging cost into the [freePaid](https://github.com/MantissaMr/nrel_charging/blob/main/freePaid.xlsx).
+- Fields grouped by `year` for free/paid charging cost into [freePaid.xlsx](https://github.com/MantissaMr/nrel_charging/blob/main/freePaid.xlsx).

 ## Data Validation
 The quality of our cleaned data was evaluated based on the following metrics: